joelwembo/multi-tenant-saas-sam-serverless/README.md

 Use AWS SAM Accelerate to build and deploy your code upon changes.

-Run sam sync --stack-name sam-app --watch.
+Run sam sync --stack-name multi-tenant-saas-sam-serverless-typescript --watch.
 Open your browser with the API Gateway endpoint from the Outputs section.
 Update the handler function in app.ts file to: export const lambdaHandler = async (event: APIGatewayProxyEvent): Promise<APIGatewayProxyResult> => {